-4.1 In line with NPPF guidance, Core Strategy housing priorities centre on meeting household growth requirements, however the housing objectives of the Core Strategy are equally driven by the importance of providing appropriate market housing and maximising the provision of affordable housing.
-Future residential developments must meet locally generated housing need and demand and by doing so, will help to rebalance housing markets and contribute to the long-term economic and the social sustainability of Christchurch and East Dorset.

-4.2 However policy constraints that affect the form, value and the deliverability of development must be applied with balance and flexibility.
+- 4.1 In line with NPPF guidance, Core Strategy housing priorities centre on meeting household growth requirements, however the housing objectives of the Core Strategy are equally driven by the importance of providing appropriate market housing and maximising the provision of affordable housing.
+Future residential developments must meet locally generated housing need and demand and by doing so, will help to rebalance housing markets and contribute to the long-term economic and the social sustainability of Christchurch and East Dorset. - 4.2 However policy constraints that affect the form, value and the deliverability of development must be applied with balance and flexibility.
 Whilst associated procedures and negotiation processes may seek to optimise policy objectives, they must be sufficiently flexible to provide competitive returns to a willing land owner and willing developer to enable a development to be deliverable.
-Given the attributes of local housing markets, such balances are likely to require expert assessment (see chapter 8).

-4.3 All development proposals to provide planning use-class C3 residential dwellings will be subject to policy LN3 however, the overarching requirement (housing or financial) will be subject to adjustment where robust and verifiable valuation evidence proves that Residual Development Value would be less than 180% of the Existing Use Value (see negotiation procedure at chapter 7 and process diagram at Appendix 2).

-4.4 Eligible development proposals that fail to maximise the adjusted requirements of Policy LN3 will need to be supported by detailed viability appraisal evidence and Residual Development Value justifications, in accordance with the Negotiation Procedure.
+Given the attributes of local housing markets, such balances are likely to require expert assessment (see chapter 8). - 4.3 All development proposals to provide planning use-class C3 residential dwellings will be subject to policy LN3 however, the overarching requirement (i.e. onsite affordable housing or a financial contribution in lieu of onsite affordable housing) will be subject to adjustment where robust and verifiable valuation evidence proves that meeting the full policy requirement would result in a Residual Development Value less than 140% of the Existing Use Value (see negotiation procedure at chapter 7 and process diagram at Appendix 2). - 4.4 Eligible development proposals that fail to maximise the adjusted requirements of Policy LN3 will need to be supported by detailed viability appraisal evidence and Residual Development Value justifications, in accordance with the Negotiation Procedure.